Jinpyeong of Silla: Life

 King Jinpyeong was born as Kim Baek-Jeong.
 His father, Crown Prince Dongryun, was the first son of King Jinheung.
 And his mother, Lady Mano, was the daughter of Galmunwang, Kim Reep Jong.
-Samguk Sagi described King Jinpyeong as someone: big in stature, has a notable face and possessed great determination and sharp intellect as a youth.
+The Samguk sagi describes King Jinpyeong as someone: big in stature, has a notable face and possessed great determination and sharp intellect as a youth.
 His father, Prince Dongryun, died before being able to ascend the throne.
 Four years later, King Jinheung died, his second son, King Jinji ascended the throne and became the 25th King of Silla.
 After 3 years, King Jinji was overthrown and eventually died a year after, King Jinpyeong was then proclaimed as Silla's 26th ruler.
 He married Queen Maya, the daughter of Galmunwang Bokseung, they had three daughters: Princess Cheonmyeong, Princess Deokman and Princess Seonhwa.
 He also had children with his concubines.
-Samguk Yusa says that he had another wife after Queen Maya, she's called Lady Seungnam who later on became his second Queen.
+Samguk yusa says that he had another wife after Queen Maya, she's called Lady Seungnam who later on became his second Queen.
 According to Hwarang Segi, after Princess Deokman was nominated as King Jinpyeong's successor, Queen Seungnam gave birth to a son which put Princess Deokman's status as a successor at stake.
 However, her son died shortly for unknown reason.
 Queen Seungnam blamed Princess Deokman and Kim Yongchun for the death of her child.
 It is said that she was forced to leave the palace because of her severe jealousy which caused disturbance to the palace.
-Princess Deokman became the 27thruler of Silla after him.
+Princess Deokman became the 27th ruler of Silla after him.
 Princess Cheonmyeong's son, became the 29th ruler of Silla.

-According to Samguk Yusa, his third daughter Princess Seonhwa, married King Mu of Baekje.
+According to the Samguk yusa, his third daughter Princess Seonhwa, married King Mu of Baekje.
 (Historians considered this unlikely, given the hostilities between the rival kingdoms.)